wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2023-07-01-changelog.md

 ### Overhauls

 - Added "Another Interior" and "Root n Loot" patches for RTC.
+- Added Hardcore Perk Every Level (was already mentioned as an aside in the Gameplay section)
 - Removed BLEED
 - Removed Simple Diseases